elastic/apm/docs/agents/spec-process.md

 - If there are changes or amendments to a spec later on, a PR to an existing spec is much cleaner than having to track down all preceding issues to find out what the current state is.
 - Easier to get a new agent (in-house or community) started.

+## Guiding principles

+- Everyone in the team should be empowered to propose changes
+- The process should be lightweight and painless
+- Keep the noise low by notifying the right people at the right time and maturity stage of the proposal

+If it turns out that it's not accomplishing that it's a bug, and you should raise a PR to fix it :)